 If you love the look of embroidered denim, there's no need to purchase embellished jeans or other denim items when you can embroider them yourself.
 This technique is easy to learn and a great way to update used clothing or customize new clothes.

 Buy a fresh pair of jeans (wash and dry them first), pull out the denim jacket you haven't worn in a while, or stop by a second-hand shop to find a special piece to stitch on.
 Then reach into your stash of embroidery floss to get started.

 Not only is this a good way to create your own version of a popular style, but it's also a great way to fix up some clothes that need a bit of repair by embroidering over a stain, covering areas that are looking extra worn or stitching over a patched hole.

 One of the first challenges for stitching on denim fabric is getting the pattern onto the material.
 The fabric is too thick for tracing and often it's too dark to see the markings.

 Several methods work well in this situation.
 One method uses white or yellow carbon transfer paper.
 This does work, but often the lines smudge or are difficult to see.
 Another is the tracing paper method, which will work but can be tricky as the paper can tear as you work.

-A third method uses water-soluble stabilizer, which soaks away when you're finished stitching.
+A third method uses a water-soluble stabilizer, which soaks away when you're finished stitching.
 This is the method shown in the image.

-With water-soluble stabilizer, you can print the pattern onto the material and adhere it onto the denim.
+With a water-soluble stabilizer, you can print the pattern onto the material and adhere it onto the denim.
 If you want to embroider over areas where there is a seam, pay close attention to how the pattern lays over the seam to avoid creating a gap in the stitching where the fabric has varying layers.

 The simple pattern in the sample stitching is a collection of triangles that fits on the back pocket of a pair of jeans.